Dynamic beats fixed: On phase-based algorithms for file migration

-By combining \eqref{eq:short_phase_alg1}, \eqref{eq:short_phase_alg2} and \eqref{eq:short_phase_alg3} (or simply adding the edge coefficients on the last two figures) we observe that the budget (\eqref{eq:short_phase_opt}, i.e., the edge coefficients on the first figure) is not exceeded.
-This implies $4$-competitiveness, i.e., that \eqref{eq:4comp} holds for any short phase.
+By combining \eqref{eq:short_phase_alg1}, \eqref{eq:short_phase_alg2} and \eqref{eq:short_phase_alg3} (or simply adding the edge coefficients on the last two figures), we observe that the budget (\eqref{eq:short_phase_opt}, i.e., the edge coefficients on the first figure) is not exceeded.
+This shows that \eqref{eq:4comp} holds for any short phase.